fabricesemti80/k8s-home-cluster-mk3/README.md

 If you plan on exposing your ingress to the world from your home.
 Checkout [our rough guide](https://docs.k8s-at-home.com/guides/dyndns/) to run a k8s `CronJob` to update DDNS.

+## Further notes

+*(fabricesemti80)*

+I also had to copy (from)[https://github.com/onedr0p/home-cluster/tree/main/charts/kah-common] to my ./charts/kah-common the charts for this cluster to be able to add further charts.

 ## :handshake:&nbsp; Thanks

 Big shout out to all the authors and contributors to the projects that we are using in this repository.